ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_docking.md

 ## ChargingDock Plugins

 `opennav_docking_core::ChargingDock` and `opennav_docking_core::NonChargingDock` plugins are established to abstract out robot- and dock-specifics from the generalized framework.
-This allows a system to leverage this framework and provide its own methods for detecting the dock’s current pose, when the robot is charging, and when contact is made.
+This allows a system to leverage this framework and provide its own methods for detecting the dock's current pose, when the robot is charging, and when contact is made.
 Luckily, there are several common ROS APIs that allow us to create semi-generalized `SimpleChargingDock` and `SimpleNonChargingDock` plugins that allows out-of-the-box docking as long as users provide `JointState`, `BatteryState`, and detected dock pose `PoseStamped` topics.
 However, one way or another, your system requires an applicable `ChargingDock` or `NonChargingDock` plugin for each type of dock you wish to use.

 The plugins has a few key APIs:

-- `PoseStamped getStagingPose(const Pose & pose, const string & frame)` which must provide the pre-docking staging pose given a dock’s location and frame.
+- `PoseStamped getStagingPose(const Pose & pose, const string & frame)` which must provide the pre-docking staging pose given a dock's location and frame.
 - `bool getRefinedPose(PoseStamped & pose)` which must provide the detected (or pass through) pose of the dock
-- `bool isDocked()` which provides if we’ve made contact with the dock
+- `bool isDocked()` which provides if we've made contact with the dock
-- `bool isCharging()` which provides if we’ve started charging while docked (charging docks only)
+- `bool isCharging()` which provides if we've started charging while docked (charging docks only)
-- `bool disableCharging()` which should disable charging, if under the robot’s control for undocking (charging docks only)
+- `bool disableCharging()` which should disable charging, if under the robot's control for undocking (charging docks only)
-- `bool hasStoppedCharging()` which indicates if we’ve successfully stopped charging on undocking (charging docks only)
+- `bool hasStoppedCharging()` which indicates if we've successfully stopped charging on undocking (charging docks only)
 - `bool isCharger()` which indicates if this is a charging-typed dock
 - `DockDirection getDockDirection()` which indicates the direction of the dock (if the robot should drive forwards, backwards, etc onto the dock)
 - `bool shouldRotateToDock()` which indicates if the robot should rotate to dock (for example, to perform a backward docking without detections)

 The `SimpleChargingDock` provides an implementation with common options for these APIs:

-- `getStagingPose` - Finds a relative offset pose with translation and rotation from the dock’s pose
+- `getStagingPose` - Finds a relative offset pose with translation and rotation from the dock's pose
-- `getRefinedPose` - Filters a detected pose topic of type `PoseStamped` into the fixed frame *or* is a pass through function returning the dock’s database location if detection is not enabled
+- `getRefinedPose` - Filters a detected pose topic of type `PoseStamped` into the fixed frame *or* is a pass through function returning the dock's database location if detection is not enabled
-- `isDocked` - Returns as dock if a pose tolerance is met relative to the dock *or* if the `JointStates` of the motors detect a clear spike due to stalling by driving into the dock’s surface, if enabled
+- `isDocked` - Returns as dock if a pose tolerance is met relative to the dock *or* if the `JointStates` of the motors detect a clear spike due to stalling by driving into the dock's surface, if enabled
-- `isCharging` - Returns charging if `isDocked` *or* if `BatteryState`’s current is above a threshold, if enabled (charging docks only)
+- `isCharging` - Returns charging if `isDocked` *or* if `BatteryState`'s current is above a threshold, if enabled (charging docks only)
 - `disableCharging` - Always `true`, considers disable of charging as automatic when robot leaves dock (charging docks only)
 - `hasStoppedCharging` - The inverse of `isCharging` (charging docks only)